 After reporting any sexual assault, you will be referred immediately for a medical examination and clinical assessment.
-Even though you many want to clean up after the assault it is important to see medical staff BEFORE you shower, wash, drink, eat, change clothing, or use the bathroom.
+Even though you many want to clean up after the assault it is important to see medical staff.

+BEFORE you shower, wash, drink, eat, change clothing, or use the bathroom.
 Medical staff will examine you for injuries which may or may not be readily apparent to you.
 They can also check you for sexually transmitted diseases, pregnancy, if appropriate, and gather any physical evidence of assault.
 The individuals who sexually abuse or assault inmates can only be disciplined and/or prosecuted if the abuse is reported.
 Regardless of whether your assailant is an inmate or a staff member, it is important to understand that you will never be disciplined or prosecuted for being the victim of a sexual assault.

-How to Report an Incident of Sexually Abusive Behavior?

-It is important that you tell a staff member if you have been sexually assaulted or have been a victim of sexual harassment.
+How to Report an Incident of Sexually Abusive Behavior It is important that you tell a staff member if you have been sexually assaulted.
 It is equally important to inform staff if you have witnessed sexually abusive behavior.
 You can tell your case manager, Chaplain, Psychologist, SIS, the Warden or any other staff member you trust.
 BOP staff members are instructed to keep reported information confidential and only discuss it with the appropriate officials on a need to know basis concerning the inmate-victim's welfare and for law enforcement or investigative purposes.
 There are other means to confidentiality report sexually abusive behavior if you are not comfortable talking with staff.

 - Write directly to the Warden, Regional Director or Director.
 You can send the Warden an Inmate Request to Staff Member (Cop-out) or a letter reporting the sexually abusive behavior.
 You may also send a letter to the Regional Director or Director of the Bureau of Prisons.
 To ensure confidentiality, use special mail procedures. - File an Administrative Remedy.
 You can file a Request for Administrative Remedy (BP-9).
 If you determine your complaint is too sensitive to file with the Warden, you have the opportunity to file your administrative remedy directly with the Regional Director (BP-10).
-You can get the forms from your counselor or other unit staff. - Write the Office of the Inspector General (OIG) which investigates allegations of staff misconduct by employees of the U.S. Department of Justice; all other sexual abuse/harassment allegations will be forwarded by the OIG to the BOP.
+You can get the forms from your counselor or other unit staff. - Write the Office of the Inspector General (OIG) which investigates allegations of staff misconduct.
 OIG is a component of the Department of Justice and is not a part of the Bureau of Prisons.
 The address is:

 Office of the Inspector General U.S. Department of Justice Investigations Division 950 Pennsylvania Avenue, N.W.
 Room 4706 Washington, D.C.
-20530
+20530 during normal business hours, Monday - Friday.
+It is not a 24-hour hotline.
+For immediate assistance, contact institution staff.

 E-mail OIG.
 You can send an e-mail directly to OIG by clicking on the TRULINCS Request to Staff tab and selecting the Department Mailbox titled, DOJ Sexual Abuse Reporting.
-This method of reporting is processed by OIG during normal business hours, Monday - Friday.
-It is not a 24-hour hotline.
-For immediate assistance, contact institution staff.
+This method of reporting is processed by OIG